ShemmyYo/mr-and-mrs-cleaners/README.md

 - [Balsamiq](https://balsamiq.com/) - for wireframes
 - [Eagle](https://en.eagle.cool/) - to collect, search and organize your design files in a logical way and all in one place
 - [Font Awesome](https://fontawesome.com/) - multiple icons implemented throughout the site from font awesome version 5
-- [Google Fonts](https://fonts.google.com/) - Both fonts used in the website imported from here
+- [Google Fonts](https://fonts.google.com/) - All three fonts used in the website imported from here
+- [CSS Gradient](https://cssgradient.io/) - created a gradient background for websites
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - used extensively to experiment with grid, flexbox and general responsiveness.
 - [Gitpod](https://www.gitpod.io/) - used to used to create and host the website
 - [Github](https://github.com/) - used to deploy the website